akinawmengesha/ERS-Assignment01/README.md

 # ERS-Assignment01

 This report provides an explanation of the exercises implemented in the ERS-Assignment01.
-Each exercise demonstrates different functionalities using the STM32 microcontroller, including LED control, button input, UART communication, and more.
+Each exercise demonstrates different functionalities using the STM32 microcontroller with board selector STM32F407G-DISC1 , including LED control, button input, UART communication, and more.

 ---
-# I left out Exercise 1 and 2 because it is mainly concerned with STM32CubeIde software installation and configurations
+## Exercise 1 Preparing your work environment
+Download and install the STM32CubeIDE; the documentation to the IDE can be downloaded [here](https://www.st.com/resource/en/user_manual/dm00629856-stm32cubeide-user-guide-stmicroelectronics.pdf).
+Create a new STM32 Project and in the Board selector tab choose the STM32F407G-DISC1 board.
+After you select the board, give the project a name, choose the target language (C or C++) and clock on Finish.
+When asked whether to "Initialize all peripherals with their default mode", click Yes.
+Try to compile and upload it to the board.
+To do so, attach the board to your PC using the mini-USB cable.
+Right-click on the project and choose: "Run As -> STM32 Cortex-M C/C++ Application".

 ## Exercise 3 (ex3.c)

 ### Description: